jonhef/jonhef/README.md

 #### about me

-my real name is dmitry. i am 16 (my birthday is 8th may 2009). i am studying at the [school letovo](https://letovo.ru/) that is located in moscow.
+my real name is dmitry. i am 16 (my birthday is 8th may 2009)

 ***My favorite quotes***